-I do translations mainly in the following fields: business, financial, economic, marketing, legal, HR, IT, etc.
+I do translations mainly in the following fields: business, financial, economic, marketing, legal, and IT.

 These are the types of documents I have translated so far: (credit, leasing, security, service) agreements, addenda, prospectuses, financial product descriptions, directors’ reports, audit reports, financial statements, memorandum and articles of association, certificates of incorporation, confirmations of company details, norms, procedures, instructions, letters, diplomas, certificates, user’s manuals, meeting minutes, decisions, notices, guides, press releases, applications, press articles, powers of attorney, CVs, statements, investment policies, insurance policies, personal data protection documents, medical test results, hospital release forms, interviews, presentations, labour protection documentation, online advertising policies, etc.